 One of the hardest parts of taking your own dating photos is figuring out how to pose naturally.
 The key is to avoid looking stiff or overly posed.
 Follow these tips to strike the perfect balance:

 - Relax Your Shoulders: Tension in your shoulders can make you look rigid.
 Before the photo, shake out your arms and take a deep breath to relax your muscles.
+Dropping your shoulders an inch lower than feels natural often looks exactly right in the photo.

 - Smile Naturally: A forced smile can make a photo feel less authentic.
 Think of something that genuinely makes you happy or try laughing to capture a more natural and engaging expression.
+Squinting very slightly (known as a Duchenne smile) makes a smile reach your eyes and look genuine rather than posed.
+Smiling with teeth performs measurably better on most apps than a closed-mouth expression.

 - Use Props or Movement: To make your photos more interesting, consider incorporating subtle movement or using a prop, like holding a coffee cup or leaning on a fence.
 This helps the shot feel more candid and less staged.
+Shots taken mid-laugh, mid-stride, or while doing something with your hands consistently read as more natural than static poses.
+Shoot bursts of 10-15 frames and select the most natural moment rather than trying to hit a single perfect pose.